ostackdoc/ostackdoc-docs/docs/test-env-example.md

 !!!
 Success "The End"

-    If you are able to get each playbook finished with 0 errors and then you will have a working Openstack installation.
+    If you were able to get each playbook finished with 0 errors and then you will have a working Openstack installation.